peetuskytta/Jobdb-XYZ/README.md

 BEST PRACTISES:
---	always `git branch` to check on which branch you're on to avoid mistakes --	always `git pull` first on main branch before making any changes
+--	always `git branch` to check on which branch you're on to avoid mistakes --	always `git pull` first on main branch before making any changes --	you can check new Notes by using `git checkout <branch>` without having to merge